Books

 It describes the dynamism of those who teach in classrooms and reminds us of the value and necessity of managing structure and improvisation, protocol and intuition which are at the heart of what it means to be a professional.

-Planning and facilitating Group Learning
+Planning and Facilitating Group Learning (2025)

 This is an innovative text for teacher educators and early career mentors exploring detailed research and information that novice teachers need to know about group work in school settings.
 There is more to learn about group work than simply sitting children together and letting them get on with it!